-To cope with so much unpredictability, NPOs need to be both flexible and scalable – something that’s not possible with fixed IT resources and support staff.
+To cope with unpredictability, NPOs must be flexible and scalable – something impossible with fixed IT resources and support staff.

 MSPs expect their customers’ needs to fluctuate, and their services reflect this in every way.
-From flexible pricing to cloud migration support, a capable MSP makes it easy to achieve the desired level of workplace flexibility and scalability so that all challenges can be adequately responded to.
+From flexible pricing to cloud migration support, a capable MSP makes achieving the desired level of workplace flexibility and scalability easy so that all challenges can be adequately responded to.

 Unlocking the Power of Digital to Create a Better World